Participation in Initiative

-Konica Minolta promotes programs addressing conflict minerals in cooperation with external organizations.
+Konica Minolta promotes programs on responsible mineral procurement in cooperation with external organizations.

-Konica Minolta is a member of RMI, which leads global initiatives on conflict mineral issues.
-RMI’s Conflict Minerals Reporting Template is adopted worldwide.
-RMI also operates a program that certifies which SORs are conflict-free, and it operates other activities designed to promote a responsible supply chain for mineral procurement.
+Konica Minolta is a member of RMI, which leads global initiatives on responsible mineral procurement.
+RMI’s Responsible Minerals Reporting Template is adopted worldwide.
+RMI also operates a program that certifies which smelters or refiners are conflict-free, and it operates other activities designed to promote a responsible supply chain for mineral procurement.

 In Japan, Konica Minolta participates in JEITA’s Responsible Minerals Trade Working Group.
-This working group promotes programs addressing conflict mineral issues among IT and electronics companies in Japan.
+This working group promotes programs on responsible mineral procurement among IT and electronics companies in Japan.

 Participation in Japan Climate Initiative to Achieve Paris Agreement